ChainAgnostic/namespaces/tezos/README.md

 ## Syntax

-The namespace "tezos" refers to the Tezos open-source blockchain protocol in general.
+The namespace `tezos` refers to the Tezos open-source blockchain protocol in general.
 The main implementation is called [Octez][].
 The [Tezos test network infrastructure][] provides an overview of the different chains maintained by the community.
 The Tezos Mainnet can be determined through the genesis block hash: `BLockGenesisGenesisGenesisGenesisGenesisf79b5d1CoW2`.

 ### Chain IDs